Potassium-chromate/Set-up-for-esp8266-MCU/README.md

 - Jumper wires

 ## Wiring:
+- Led test:
    1. Connect the LED's anode (longer leg) to the TX (GPIO1) pin on the ESP8266 NodeMCU.
    2. Connect a 330-ohm resistor to the LED's cathode (shorter leg).
    3. Connect the other end of the resistor to the GND pin on the ESP8266 NodeMCU.
+- Array processing to FPGA:
+   1. Connect D0~D7 to FGPA as angle output.
+   2. Connect D8 to FPGA to read the status of FPGA.
+   3. Connect D9(RX) to FPGA as the preamble of angle output.
+   4. Connect the ground from both ESP8266 and FPGA to unify their ground voltage.

 ## Test
 - use `test_code.py` to post an array to the server and see if the server can send the array back